Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

 ![Screenshot of the 'dotnet run' output.
 The URL to navigate to is highlighted.
 In the screenshot, the URL is 'http://localhost:5183'.](images/local-site-url.png)

-1. With both the Azure Function and web app running, create 5-10 orders with the website.
+1. With the web app running, create 5-10 orders with the website.

 This is what the website will look like when starting out: